African-American art

-African-American art is known as a broad term describing visual art created by African Americans.
+African-American art is a broad term describing visual art created by African Americans.
 The range of art they have created, and are continuing to create, over more than two centuries is as varied as the artists themselves.
 Some have drawn on cultural traditions in Africa, and other parts of the world where the Black diaspora is found, for inspiration.
 Others have found inspiration in traditional African-American plastic art forms, including basket weaving, pottery, quilting, woodcarving and painting, all of which are sometimes classified as "handicrafts" or "folk art".

 Many have also been inspired by European traditions in art, as well as personal experience of life, work and studies there.
 Like their Western colleagues, many work in Realist, Modernist and Conceptual styles, and all the variations in between, including America's home-grown Abstract expressionist movement, an approach to art seen in the work of Howardena Pindell, McArthur Binion and Norman Lewis, among others.

 Like their peers, African-American artists also work in an array of media, including painting, print-making, collage, assemblage, drawing, sculpture and more.
 Their themes are similarly varied, although many also address, or feel they must address, issues of American Blackness.
 A part of this media can include physical designs found within the home.

 Once known as the "sculptor of horrors", Meta Vaux Warrick Fuller favored a mix of conceptual realism and symbolism, and took inspiration from ghost stories.
 Mentored by Henry Ossawa Tanner, critiqued by Auguste Rodin, and exhibited in the 1903 Salon, she recognized that a continued career relied on "meet[ing] requests for race-based work from the leading Black scholars, activists, and luminaries who controlled the commission pipeline".
 By accepting that reality, W. E. B. Du Bois became one of her patrons, and she became the first African-American woman recipient of a federal commission ... for progress-themed dioramas for Jamestown's tercentennial ... and, later, for the fiftieth anniversary celebration of the Emancipation Proclamation", but it all came at some cost.

 Another extreme is illustrated by an artist like Emory Douglas, the former minister of culture for the Black Panther Party, whose art was consciously radical, and has since become iconic. "[C]redited with popularising the term 'pigs' for corrupt police officers", his best-known imagery was often harshly critical of the existing power structure, openly violent and, like all political iconography, intended to persuade.

 Edmonia Lewis was commissioned to do President Grant's portrait, c.
 1870.

 Augusta Savage with Realization, her WPA Federal Art Project, 1938.

 Meta Vaux Warrick Fuller was Rodin's protegee, 1910.